king04aman/All-In-One-Python-Projects/Resume Builder/README.md

-# Geographic Distance and Travel Time Calculator

-This Python script calculates the geodesic distance between two geographic coordinates and estimates travel time based on a given average speed.
-It uses the geopy library to compute distances.
+# Interactive Resume Builder

+This Python project is a command-line interface (CLI) tool for building professional resumes.
+The tool allows users to interactively input various sections of their resume, such as contact information, work experience, education, skills, projects, certifications, and achievements.
+The resume is then formatted and exported as a PDF file.

 ## Features

-- Input coordinates for two locations (latitude and longitude) interactively.
-- Calculate the distance between the two coordinates in kilometers.
-- Estimate the travel time based on a given average speed (in km/h).
+- Interactive CLI for entering resume data (contact info, work experience, education, etc.).
+- Ability to add, update, and modify multiple resume sections.
+- Automatically generates a well-formatted PDF resume.
+- Includes functionality to add detailed descriptions for work experience and projects.
+- Supports multiple certifications and achievements.
+- Simple and intuitive navigation using `prompt_toolkit` for menu interactions.

 ## Prerequisites

-- Python 3.x installed on your system.
+- Python 3.x must be installed on your system.

-## Setup
+## Setup Instructions

-1. Clone the repository
+1. **Clone the repository**:
     ```bash
     git clone https://github.com/username/your-repo.git
     cd your-repo
     ```

-2. Create and activate a virtual environment
+2. **Create and activate a virtual environment**:

     For macOS/Linux:
     ```bash